Joannarama/Project_1/README.md

 - Microsoft Edge

-Here are some screenshots of the webiste on the various viewport widths:
+Here are some screenshots of the the testing session in Safari as an example:
 ![alt_text](assets/images/safari-responsive.JPG "safari testing")

+## Credits

+## Acknowledgements